 Hecla is a tiny city located in the state of South Dakota.
-With a population of 193 people and just one neighborhood, Hecla is the 133rd largest community in South Dakota.
-Hecla has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 189 people and just one neighborhood, Hecla is the 133rd largest community in South Dakota.
+Much of the housing stock in Hecla was built prior to World War II, making it one of the older and more historic cities in the country.

 Hecla is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hecla is a city of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Hecla who work in sales jobs (34.06%), maintenance occupations (16.67%), and management occupations (11.59%).

-Being a small city, Hecla does not have a public transit system used by locals to get to and from work.
+Hecla is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Hecla ranks among the least educated cities in the nation, as only 2.75% of people over 25 have a bachelor's degree or advanced degree.